schematic-labs/twitter/README.md

 #### Middleware
-The Faraday middleware stack is fully configurable and is exposed as a `Faraday::Builder` object.
+The Faraday middleware stack is fully configurable and is exposed as a `Faraday::RackBuilder` object.
 You can modify the default middleware in-place:

 ```ruby
 Twitter.middleware.insert_after Twitter::Response::RaiseError, CustomMiddleware